apify/apify-docs/sources/platform/storage/usage.md

 [delete](/api/v2#/reference/request-queues/request-collection/delete-request))
 operations of _request queue_ requests.

-If a client exceeds this limit, the API endpoints responds with the HTTP status code `429 Too Many Requests` and the following body:
+If a client exceeds this limit, the API endpoints respond with the HTTP status code `429 Too Many Requests` and the following body:

 ```json
 {